HerrMotz/bachelor-thesis/publication/main.typ

 == Problem <problem_heading>
 Much of the mankind's knowledge is stored in the format of natural language, which can not be accessed without following these steps: 1. rough research on a topic, 2. formulate a question using this map, 3. finding relevant literature to the question, 4. reading the literature, 5. extracting the relevant facts and, 6. reading more literature because the question is more complex than you thought 7. inferring an answer from the retrieved facts.
 This process can prove to be tedious and many of these steps have been eased for us -- may it be in the form of a librarian or a search engine.

 The currently most used search engine, Google, uses of course Network Analysis but also Natural Language Processing (NLP) to identify the most relevant results to a topic.
 And just in recent years Large Language Models (LLMs) have shown interesting capabilities in compressing loads of knowledge using statistical analysis.
-A LLM is capable of giving an outline of any given topic or question, similar to a librarian, however any response is endangered by confabulation and ought to be verified.
-So, we successfully taught the computer to handle natural language for specific use cases somewhat reliably.
+An LLM is capable of giving an outline of any given topic or question, similar to a librarian, however any response is endangered by confabulation and ought to be verified.
+So, engineers successfully taught the computer to handle natural language for specific use cases somewhat reliably.
 But we might just go the last mile and ...

-... let humans formalise knowledge in a computer readable format.
-Using a formal ontology any given relationship can be theorised and translated into a form processible by computers.
-This poses as a two-fold advantage: Any statement is put down in clearly interpretable terms and is viewed agnostically concerning eloquence.
-The difficulty of a formal ontology however, is to think of all (or at least most) things ought to represented in advance.
+... let humans formalise knowledge in a computer-processible format.
+Using a formal ontology, any given relationship can be theorised #todo[Check whether I can make this statement].
+This presents a two-fold advantage: Any statement is expressed in clearly interpretable terms and is viewed independently of any natural language constructs.
+The difficulty with formal ontologies, however, is anticipating all (or at least most) things and relations that need to be represented in advance.
 Therefore, ontologies require careful deliberation and their genesis usually goes by the saying: "Many cooks spoil the broth".
-Collaboration in ontology development is a real challenge but a necessity.
-Yet, it is difficult to find one ontology to fit all needs.
+Collaboration in ontology development is a real challenge, but a necessity.

-So, how could this process be eased, whilst not giving up the advantages of computer-processability?
+So, how could this process avoided (or even supported), whilst not giving up the advantages of computer-processability?
 Originally conceptualised by Tim Berners-Lee, the W3C#sym.trademark.registered standardised the Resource Description Framework (RDF).
 While an ontology consist of a theory (T-Box) and assertions (A-Box, statements which are in compliance with the theory) a RDF knowledge base can consist purely of an A-Box.
 The T-Box is quietly implicit.
 Using an RDF schema, a taxonomy can be added (at any time), usually using an "instance-of" assertion, but consistency is no inherent obligation of an RDF database#footnote[although it is obviously good practice to be consistent with the RDF schema].

-This "formalise as you go"-approach allows for maximal flexibility of the data model and proves advantageous e.g. in the digital humanities.
-Recently, historians, among others, started to use centralised RDF databases, allowing for collaboration on research questions and finding connections between the results from different researchers.
-A grand initiative called FactGrid#footnote[http://factgrid.de] advertises the use of their public RDF database in the hope of creating synergy effects for future research.
+This "formalise as you go"-approach allows for maximal flexibility of the data model and proves advantageous, e.g. in the digital humanities.
+Recently, historians, among others, started to use centralised knowledge bases, allowing for collaboration on research questions and finding connections between the results from different researchers.
+A grand initiative called FactGrid#footnote[http://factgrid.de] hosts a free-to-use Wikibase instance tailored for the digital humanities, in the hope of creating synergy effects for future research.

-This directly leads to the relevance of this work: RDF databases can only be potently queried using a query language called SPARQL.
-Most historians will not find the time to study such arbitrary technicalities in-depth.
-Heavily inspired by Olaf Simons' comment on the allure of a visual query interface, we reviewed several visual query helpers #todo[list them here] and found them to have room for improvement in routine use.
+This directly leads to the relevance of this work: Wikibase is a popular software for community knowledge bases and is RDF compatible.
+Such RDF databases#footnote[Technically, Wikibase uses a different internal representation and only maps to the RDF standard. @fig:rdf_mapping gives an overlook over the mapping.], however, can only be potently queried using a query language called SPARQL.
+Most researchers in the humanities will not find the time to study such arbitrary technicalities in-depth.
+Heavily inspired by Olaf Simons' article on the allure of a visual query interface, I reviewed several visual query helpers @Vargas2019_RDF_Explorer @KnowledgeGraphExplorationForLaypeople @Sparnatural and found them to have room for improvement in routine use and expressability.
 The aim of this work is to lay the groundwork for a visual query builder, which enables a previously unintroduced user to create complex SPARQL queries on Wikibase instances in daily use.

 /*
 Most factual knowledge can easily be written in terms of relations between individuals.